esun-z/Console-Desk/README.md

   C:\Users\a\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\System Tools\Run.lnk
   control panel
   C:\Users\a\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\System Tools\Control Panel.lnk
   ```

   Change the user name if you want to copy this.

 Customized links in "CustomLinks.txt" have **higher priorities** among the candidates.

+Adding customized links starting with "-" is not recommended since it might lead to unexpected errors.

 ### Customize Functions

-Clone this project and write your own function in
+Clone this project and write your own function in:

 ```
 void ConsoleDesk::HandleCommand(QString cmd, int seq){